KevJohBer/The-Coffee-Spot/README.md

 * Automatically fill order fields with default information
 * More details on addresses.
 When you make an order you get to pick 3 addresses in stockholm but you it would be nice to have a visual that lets you know more about the address
 * Admin should be able to add addresses to the address list and there should be more addresses to choose from.
+* Users should have a takeaway button so the user can choose to sit at the coffee shop or take the coffee to go
+* Users should have the liberty of selecting a drink size

 ## Technologies Used